rust-lang/rust/text/0000-stabilize-catch-panic.md

 # Motivation

 In today's stable Rust it's not possible to catch a panic on the thread that caused it.
-There are a number of situations, however, where catching a panic is either required for correctness or necessary for building a useful abstraction:
+There are a number of situations, however, where this is either required for correctness or necessary for building a useful abstraction:

 * It is currently defined as undefined behavior to have a Rust program panic across an FFI boundary.
 For example if C calls into Rust and Rust panics, then this is undefined behavior.
-Being able to catch a panic will allow writing C apis in Rust that do not risk aborting the process they are embedded into.
+Being able to catch a panic will allow writing C APIs in Rust that do not risk aborting the process they are embedded into.

-* Abstactions like thread pools want to catch the panics of tasks being run instead of having the thread torn down (and having to spawn a new thread).
+* Abstractions like thread pools want to catch the panics of tasks being run instead of having the thread torn down (and having to spawn a new thread).

 Stabilizing the `catch_panic` function would enable these two use cases, but